Fox News staffers 'disgusted' at network's promotion of Seth Rich conspiracy theory

 Another Fox News employee said he feels that Hannity isn't letting go of the Rich story because he wants to "distract from any and all Trump scandals."

-"It hurts those of who are legitimately focused on journalism," added the first employee.
+"It hurts those of us who are legitimately focused on journalism," added the first employee.
 "We have a chance to turn the corner at Fox, and perpetuating this conspiracy theory damages our integrity."

 Some Fox News contributors made their feelings on the issue public.